FAQs

 How do TDP participants document their work?

-CTL is running a TDP Canvas site where participants post all required elements of the track they are completing (such as reflections on attended workshops and/or events, reflections on being observed teaching, evidence of work in seminars and/or institutes, teaching statements, etc).
+CTL runs a TDP Canvas site where participants post all required elements of the track they are completing (such as reflections on attended workshops and/or events, reflections on being observed teaching, evidence of work in seminars and/or institutes, teaching statements, etc).

 Why do you require written reflections?

 To receive credit for attending workshops and participating in observations, TDP participants are required to post succinct reflections in the Canvas site, guided by module instructions.
-Additionally, as part of the Preparing to Teach module on the Foundational Track, you will upload two teaching-related documents–a Policy Sheet and First Day Plan–with annotations to indicate the context for which they are planned.
 These reflections and annotations serve to solidify the insights you’ve obtained in the session in a timely manner.

 As you move through the program these reflections will grow into a small archive of your engagement with teaching development that can then be referenced as you plan instruction and approach the job market.
 These reflections are also a way that CTL can track your engagements in our programs, and better understand how our offerings are helping you to meet the core objectives of the Foundational and/or Advanced track.